dynamsoft-docs/barcode-reader-docs/programming/features/ui-customization-js.md

 //
 // Some types have been renamed to versions with underscores
 // to avoid conflicts with variables imported from `exportToUI`.
-// You can also change the names of the variables imported from `exportToUI`. import type {
+// You can also choose to change the names of the variables imported from `exportToUI` instead. import type {
   CameraEnhancer,
   CaptureVisionRouter,